The White Arrivers

 “The Turkish wanted this land just west of the river.
 I don’t know why.
 The Turkish and the Greek government did a deal.
 Greece was given the island Limnos in return.

 The town over there was called Rizia.
 Now we live in a newly built town on the Greek side.
 Nea Rizia.”

 He looked wistfully over at the few houses.
 “I like to come back to see my home.”

-His wife adds “I like to come to the big city.
+His wife added “I like to come to the big city.
 It’s the nearest big city to us even though it’s in a different country.
 Isn’t that strange?
-And everything’s cheaper.”
+And everything’s so much cheaper.”

-The shopping streets of Edirne are thronging under good-looking old buildings – as, while again not such a large city, we are in fact in another Empire’s former capital.
+The shopping streets of Edirne were thronged under good-looking old buildings – as, while again not such a large city, we were in fact in another Empire’s former capital.
 This was once the head of the Ottoman world, before Istanbul.

-I try and find the large covered bazaar I’d heard about.
+I tried to find the large covered bazaar I’d heard about.

 No one speaks English.
 Or Greek.